antarctica/packer-vm-templates/README.md

 teething issues, such as small bugs or performance issues.
 Once these are fixed, artefacts will marked as *Mature*.
 This does not mean mature artefacts cannot be improved, rather that they are expected to work in most cases.

-[1] Atlas artefacts are listed under the [Antarctica](https://atlas.hashicorp.com/antarctica).
+[1] Atlas artefacts are listed under the [Antarctica](https://atlas.hashicorp.com/antarctica) organisation.

-[2] To use a base boxes list its name in a `Vagrantfile`, or follow the instructions in the [Atlas documentation](https://atlas.hashicorp.com/help/vagrant/boxes/catalog).
+[2] To use a base box, list its name in a `Vagrantfile`, or follow the instructions in the [Atlas documentation](https://atlas.hashicorp.com/help/vagrant/boxes/catalog).

 [3] An OVA file is a [OVF](https://en.wikipedia.org/wiki/Open_Virtualization_Format) file compressed into a single file,